 Pricing Structure

 Lever operates on a subscription model with pricing between $6 and $8 per employee per month.
-However, Lever doesn't publish set pricing tiers publicly.
-Features are bundled into add-ons, so the final cost depends on which capabilities you need and requires going through a sales process to get an accurate quote.
+However, Lever doesn’t publish set pricing tiers publicly.
+Certain capabilities are available through different packages or add-ons, so the final cost depends on which capabilities you need and requires going through a sales process to get an accurate quote.

 Lever Features